I live in Heaven, but I work in Hell…

 When we lived in Beaverlodge, there was a rig blow out that burned the drilling rig to the ground.
 It burned for 3 days.
 Our house was forty km away and the flames looked as if a 4-story building across the street was burning.
-The site engineer they encountered greater pressure than expected.
-The contamination from the drilling fluid pushed out of the well with natural gas behind it caused a slick coating to rain down for a radius of .5-1 km surrounding the rig site.
+The site engineer said they encountered greater pressure than expected.
+The contamination from the drilling fluid pushed out of the well with natural gas behind it causing a slick coating to rain down for a radius of .5-1 km surrounding the rig site.

 COMMENTS FROM THE WIFE OF AN OIL AND GAS WORKER

 - Men live and work in camps so they are available at a moment’s notice.
 Sometimes they work 48 hours straight; many use drugs (cocaine, uppers) to stay awake.
 Drug tests take place with advance warning, but also a black market in clean urine.
 Fatalities are usually kept out of the media.

 - Companies often shut down and re-open under a new name to avoid scrutiny.